rei/rei-cedar-docs/docs/icons/resources/README.md

 ## Questions or Issues?

-Contact the Cedar team using the [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) Slack channel with your questions or issues.
+Contact the Cedar team using the [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) Slack channel.

 </cdr-doc-table-of-contents-shell>